sullyps/alcove/README-SMS.md

 To use this service, you will need an AWS account.
 The first 100 messages sent in the month are free, and additional SMS pushes are $0.00645 for all networks.

+For a working backup system, expect to receive around 4-5 texts per month containing the weekly summary of backups.
+If you believe you will receive more than 100 messages, consider paying for a higher tier service from AWS.

 # Configuring SMS notifications

 ## IMPORTANT NOTE:
 If you are planning on sending messages to only 1 phone number, skip steps 2 and 3.
+You will provide a single phone number in the configuration file in step 4.

 ## Step 1: Initializing Credentials